-Dog Dermatitis Relief: Tips Every Owner Should Know
+Dermatitis Relief For Dog: Tips Every Owner Should Know

-When your dog is constantly itching, licking their skin raw, or breaking out in red patches, it’s a clear sign something’s wrong.
-Dog dermatitis, also known as canine dermatitis or dog skin inflammation, is one of the most common health issues veterinarians see.
-In fact, at Ozark Dog Farm, where I worked as a veterinary assistant, nearly every week we treated dogs with some form of dermatitis, from mild itching to severe infections.
+Something is wrong when your dog is constantly scratching, biting their skin raw, or getting red spots.
+Canine dermatitis, dog dermatitis, or dog skin disease is one of the most common health problems vets see.
+Indeed, as a veterinary aid at Ozark Dog Farm, I had to treat dogs with some kind of dermatitis almost every week.
+These could range from mild itching to serious infections.

 What is Dog Dermatitis?